maxsitt/insect-detect-docs/docs/hardware/components.md

 video output that is used for the HQ frames in the [automated monitoring script](../software/programming.md#automated-monitoring-script){target=_blank}
 is still limited to a maximum resoltion of 3840x2160 pixel (4K).
-Which means that, at the moment, the OAK-1 MAX will only be worth the higher price if you are using e.g. the
+Which means that, at the moment, the OAK-1 MAX will probably only be worth the higher price if you are using e.g. the
 [still capture script](../software/programming.md#still-capture){target=_blank}
 to take still images at the highest possible sensor resolution.
 The also more expensive [OAK-1 W](https://docs.luxonis.com/projects/hardware/en/latest/pages/NG9096w.html){target=_blank}